 2. Responsive design

 To piggyback off of the last thing, how does your site look across multiple devices?
 Maybe I’ve just enlightened you to the fact that more people are scouting your practice on mobile than they are on desktops.
 How well does your website bend and twist to reformat itself into the mobile world?
-We call this responsive design, and this design should be intentional.
+We call this responsive design, and this modern dental website design should be intentional.
 If you’ve not considered your mobile visitors in your web design, you’re neglecting about half your audience.

 3. Sex appeal